Romania stun champions Czech Republic in Fed Cup

 French Open champion Halep had said that winning a first Fed Cup for Romania was now the top priority on her “bucket list” having finally broken her Grand Slam drought in Paris last year.

+READ: After Aus-NZ trip, Ganguly names THIS player as biggest positive for India

-Romania will now travel to France in April’s semi-finals while the other last-four clash sees Belarus up against Australia.
+Romania will now travel to France in April’s semi-finals while the other last-four clash sees Belarus up against either the United States or Australia.

 In Liege, Caroline Garcia crowned her comeback from a two-year Fed Cup exile by leading France past Belgium and into a fourth semi-final in five years.